-For the first time, after ten years or more, AMD finally comes up with a contender to NVIDIA’s flagship consumer GPU.
+For the first time in more than a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.

-Of course, AMD’s flagship isn’t perfect in every segment either.
-It lacks in ray tracing performance and it doesn’t have a DLSS equivalent.
-DLSS is a must nowadays, especially for 4K gaming because it can bring a performance uplift up to 50%.
+Of course, AMD’s flagship isn’t perfect in every respect.
+It lacks in ray tracing performance and doesn’t have a DLSS equivalent.

 The RX 6900 XT is still a great GPU and it offers much better performance per dollar than the 3090.

-Fortunately for you, we have already made extensive research on all the variants of the RX 6900 XT, so here is a list of the best options.
+To help you make that decision, we have conducted extensive research on all the variants of the RX 6900 XT.

 MSI RX 6900 XT Gaming X Trio